-On February 13, 2007, NCM, Inc. and NCM LLC executed the management services agreement under which we provide certain management services to NCM LLC, including services typically provided by the individuals serving in the positions of president and chief executive officer, president of sales, executive vice president and chief financial officer (interim co-chief financial officers), executive vice president and chief technology and operations officer and executive vice president and general counsel.
+On February 13, 2007, NCM, Inc. and NCM LLC executed the management services agreement under which we provide certain management services to NCM LLC, including services typically provided by the individuals serving in the positions of president and chief executive officer, president of sales, executive vice president and chief financial officer, executive vice president and chief technology and operations officer and executive vice president and general counsel.
 In exchange for the services, NCM LLC reimburses us for compensation and other expenses of our officers and employees and for certain out-of-pocket costs.
 NCM LLC provides administrative and support services to us, such as office facilities, equipment, supplies, payroll and accounting and financial reporting.
 The management services agreement also provides that our employees may participate in NCM LLC's benefit plans, and that NCM LLC employees may participate in the National CineMedia, Inc. 2007 Equity Incentive Plan.
-Pursuant to this agreement, NCM LLC paid us approximately \$10.2 million during 2014.
+Pursuant to this agreement, NCM LLC paid us approximately \$10.0 million during the year ended December 26, 2013.